Operation Igloo White: Establishment of Igloo White

 The Igloo White system was originally expected to impede enemy infiltration through the use of minefields and aid in determining when mine reseeding was necessary.
 Sensors were also to be used along trails and roads to provide real-time target information for 3 tactical airstrikes.
 By July 1968, the munitions had proved to be relatively ineffective, and the use of sensors to obtain reconnaissance information was rapidly becoming the principal objective of the Igloo White system.

 Effective implementation

 Igloo White was rushed into service during the Battle of Khe Sanh and successfully passed its first operational test.
 Combined with Operation Commando Hunt in 1969, the system served as the keystone of the U.S. aerial interdiction effort of the Vietnam War.

-In spite of costing between $1 and $1.7 billion to design and build, and an additional billion dollars per year to operate over the five-year life of the operation and, while containing some of the most sophisticated technology in the Southeast Asia theater, the effectiveness of Igloo White still remains in question.
+Igloo White was a costly operation, with design and construction estimated at between $1 and $1.7 billion, and operating costs of approximately $1 billion per year over its five-year duration.
+It employed a range of advanced surveillance technologies, but its effectiveness remains subject to debate.